zpconn/zachconn/posts/2016-08-17-enforcing-restricted-apis-at-the-type-level-using-free-monads.markdown

 type ReadOnlyRedis = Free ReadOnlyRedisF
 ```

 We will leave the category-theoretic details of free monads for another time.
 Intuitively, a free object is one which has no structure beyond that implied directly by the axioms defining the object.
 In this case, a free monad has no interesting structure other than grafting monadic values together in the most trivial way possible while still satisfying the definition.
-Regardless of whether that really makes sense to you, using the result is easy.
+It lets us define a DSL which is, in and of itself, completely meaningless except insofar as it's a normalized specification of an abstract syntax tree.
+We must supply a separate interpreter to give meaning to computations in a free monad.

 We proceed by defining some helper functions to define actions directly in the ```ReadOnlyRedis``` monad: